 The University of Minnesota Morris is a liberal arts university — that means that we teach a wide curriculum in which students are expected to graduate with a broad background.
 Our science students are expected to also get at least an introduction to the humanities and social sciences, and even within biology, we expect that our graduates will get training in both molecular biology and ecology (which is, of course, not as much of a reach as you might think).
 Our student body also tends to be rather more politically liberal and progressive than the community we’re imbedded within, although that is not a prerequisite for the liberal arts.
-We do have conservative students here — I expect that the majority are more conservative than I am — but they also trend towards being more the reasonable, rational, educate sort of conservative.
+We do have conservative students here — I expect that the majority are more conservative than I am — but they also trend towards being more the reasonable, rational, educated sort of conservative.
 Not the kind you’ll see on Fox News, and most unfortunately, not the kind who are likely to get elected to the Republican party.

 This is not a story about any of those students.
 This is about our wingnutty embarrassments.
 We do have a few of them.